 The term "business day" means any day in which university offices are open, regardless as to whether classes are in session.

 The term "Code" refers to the Code of Student Rights and Responsibilities.

-For the definition of "consent" and other terms related to sexual violence, as well as further explanation of University policy, see G1.31 Title IX Policy on Sexual Assault, Stalking and Other Forms of Sexual Misconduct.
+For the definition of "consent" and other terms related to sexual violence, as well as further explanation of University policy, see Op1.02-11 Sex Discrimination and VAWA Offenses Policy and Investigation Procedures.

 The term "consequence" or "educational consequence" refers to the outcomes or terms that a student must fulfill in the event they are found responsible for policy and/or code violations.